Sherlock Holmes pastiches: Video games

 Everett Kaser has published a series of free reflection games (puzzles) with names referring to Sherlock Holmes stories: Sherlock: The Game of Logic, Dinner with Moriarty, Watson's Map, Baker Street, Scotland Yard Inspector Lestrade, Mrs. Hudson, Reichenbach Falls, Queen's Gambit, Mycroft's Map.
 Sherlock Holmes, however, does not appear in the games, except some very small icons.

 In Midnight Mysteries: Haunted Houdini a hidden-object/puzzle video game released in 2012 by MumboJumbo, Sherlock Holmes is on the suspects list.

 In Fate/Grand Order, released in Japan in 2015, Holmes briefly appears in the Camelot singularity.
 Then he appears in the Shinjuku singularity as an ally.
 He is a Ruler class servant.

 In There Is No Game: Wrong Dimension, the second chapter sees the player trapped in a fictional adventure game based on Sherlock Holmes.
 The player must alter the game's user interface and environment in order to manipulate Holmes and Watson into solving specific puzzles so that they might escape.

 Successors of Sherlock Holmes

-These stories treat Sherlock Holmes as an historical character but concern themselves with one of his successors — biological or spiritual — who usually take after him in some way, e.g. being good detectives.
+These stories treat Sherlock Holmes as an historical character but concern themselves with one of his successors – biological or spiritual – who usually take after him in some way, e.g. being good detectives.

 Film

-In the 1977 spoof The Strange Case of the End of Civilization as We Know It, John Cleese plays Arthur Sherlock Holmes, grandson of the famous sleuth, alongside Watson's grandson, played by Arthur Lowe.
+In the 1977 spoof The Strange Case of the End of Civilization as We Know It, John Cleese plays Arthur Sherlock Holmes, grandson of the famous sleuth, alongside Watson's grandson Dr. William Watson, played by Arthur Lowe.